Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

   | SetNumberInput numberInput ->
       { state with NumberInput = numberInput }
 ```
-Now to `render` function, how can we trigger `SetNumberInput` from the `Html.input` element if the `onChange` event takes a string?
+Now in the `render` function, how can we trigger `SetNumberInput` from the `Html.input` element if the `onChange` event takes a string?
 That is simple, just parse as an integer before dispatching the `SetNumberInput` event, i.e.
 ```fsharp
 prop.onChange (int >> SetNumberInput >> dispatch)
 ```